-If you live in Pennsylvania and work in a neighboring state, or vice versa, this guide will help you navigate the often treacherous landscape of how to file your taxes.
-The summary below is by no means comprehensive, and local tax collection rules may vary across counties.
-The PICPA recommends that you consult with a CPA on complex interstate tax issues.
+Do you live in Pennsylvania and work in a neighboring state (or vice versa)?
+This guide will help you navigate the treacherous landscape of how to file your taxes.

 Pennsylvania has reciprocity agreements with several neighboring states.
 This means nonresident states will not tax a nonresident employee’s compensation, and that the compensation will be subject to the taxation of the worker’s resident state.
 The taxpayer must provide the employer with the appropriate form to notify them of their nonresident status.
 For example, a Pennsylvania resident working in New Jersey will give the New Jersey employer a Form NJ-165, Employee’s Certificate of Nonresidency in New Jersey, which certifies the employee is a resident of Pennsylvania and that Pennsylvania's income tax should be withheld rather than New Jersey's income tax.